moodle/devdocs/docs/apis/core/navigation/index.md

 ### **Q.** How do I add a node to the "flat" navigation in the Boost theme?

+Adding a node to the "flat" navigation is only possible for Moodle versions before 4.0.
 After creating a node and adding it to the navigation tree - you can set the property `showinflatnavigation` to true in order for this node to be displayed in the flat navigation.

 ```php
 $node = navigation_node::create(...);